adamwong246/adamwong246.github.io/src/blogEntries/5/index.md

 Meteor does not use HTTP to communicate between the server and client.
 Rather, it uses WebSockets and the Distributed Data Protocol (DDP) to create magical, reactive variables which map MongoDB documents to the view.

-Meteor uses Collections to store individual documents but by publishing and subscribing to other collections over DDP.
-This feels weird, at first, but it's actually quite natural.
+Meteor uses Collections to store individual documents by publishing and subscribing to other collections over DDP.
+This feels weird at first, but it's actually quite natural.

 The server publishes some orders